-On this Ghana birdwatching and culture tour we will visit some of the many UNESCO World Heritage sites to be found in the country, and learn about its recent, often dark colonial past.
-At the same time we will enjoy its diverse natural history and in particular its beautiful birdlife.
-This tour offers the perfect combination of interests to give you an excellent introduction to a wonderful country, especially if you are limited in time.
+On this birding and culture tour, we will visit some of the many UNESCO World Heritage sites to be found in the country, to learn about its often turbulent colonial past and much more vibrant recent history.
+This tour offers the perfect combination of history and natural history, to give you an excellent introduction to this wonderful country, especially if you only have limited time.

-Ghana is possibly the safest and most welcoming country in Africa, and on this birdwatching and culture tour you will be benefitting from the expertise of our award-winning guides.
-These local specialists will open doors and offer experiences that will enable you to see what daily life is like for the people living in this fascinating country.
-Our guides are experts in not only the culture and history of Ghana but also its nature - birds, butterflies and all the many forms of its diverse wildlife.
+Ghana is possibly the safest and most welcoming country in Africa, and on this culture and birding tour in Ghana you will benefit from the experience of our award-winning guides.
+These local specialists are not only experts in Ghana's varied birds and wildlife, but can also reveal what daily life is like for the people living in this fascinating country and introduce you to the artisans who specialise in traditional crafts, such as the unique fantasy coffin builders of Accra.

-In short, this mixed birdwatching and culture tour will introduce you to Ghana's wonderfully welcoming locals, its ancient cultural sites and interesting history, its beautiful beaches, and its exceptional flora and fauna.
+In short, this mixed bird watching and culture tour will introduce you to Ghana's wonderfully welcoming locals, ancient cultural sites and intriguing history, beautiful beaches and exceptional flora and fauna.
 The Ghanaian world is just waiting to be discovered!

-Our first morning in Ghana we collect you at 5.00am at a pre-arranged location in Accra and set off for the open grassland savannah of Shai Hills.
+On your first morning in Ghana we collect you at 5am at a pre-arranged location in Accra and set off for the open grassland savannah of Shai Hills.
 Your expert local guide will offer you 'Akwaaba' (welcome) and brief you on all aspects of your tour as you head to Shai Hills Reserve.

-On the reserve we will be hoping to see a wide range of species such as Northern Crombec, Yellow-fronted Tinkerbird, Snowy-crowned Robin Chat, African Pigmy Kingfisher, Cardinal Woodpecker, Vielliots and Double-toothed Barbets, White-crowned Cliff Chat, Rock Martin, Red-shouldered Cuckoo-shrike, Violet Turaco, Senegal Parrot and Senegal Batis.
+On the reserve we hope to see a wide range of species such as Northern Crombec, Yellow-fronted Tinkerbird, Snowy-crowned Robin Chat, African Pigmy Kingfisher, Cardinal Woodpecker, Vielliots and Double-toothed Barbets, White-crowned Cliff Chat, Rock Martin, Red-shouldered Cuckoo-shrike, Violet Turaco, Senegal Parrot and Senegal Batis.

 There's also a chance of Blue-bellied Roller, Swallow-tailed Bee-eater, Oriole Warbler, Black-cap and Brown Babblers, Copper and Splendid Sunbirds, White-crested Helmet-shrike, Croaking and Short-winged Cisticolas, African Thrush, Red-necked and Lizzard Buzzards, Lanner Falcon, Green Wood-hoopoe and Stone Partridge - all of which gives you an idea of the number of wonderful species on offer here!